ELSS or PPF, which is a better investment for tax-saving?

 ELSS is an equity product while PPF is a debt product.
 With PPF, returns are guaranteed while with ELSS, there is no such guarantee.
 ELSS investments have lock-in of 3 years while PPF matures in 15 years.
 If the two products didn’t have similar tax benefits, most of us wouldn’t even ask this question.

-Strange, isn’t it?
-All along, I (and you are aware) have maintained that your investment decisions shall not be driven solely by tax considerations.
-Ideally, you should have financial goals and you must select investments which are suited to meet those goals.
-For long term goals, have an equity heavy portfolio.
-For short term goals, have a debt heavy portfolio.
-If those investments offer tax benefits, there is nothing like it.
+Note: Your investment decisions shall not be driven solely by tax considerations.
+Decide financial goals and select investments which are best suited to meet those goals.
+For long term goals, prefer an equity heavy portfolio (provided you have the risk appetite).
+For short term goals, use a debt heavy portfolio.
+If those investments offer tax benefits, that’s an added advantage.

-Anyways, in this post, I will do a quick comparison between ELSS and PPF and discuss how you should approach this question.
+In this post, let’s quickly compare ELSS and PPF and see how to approach this question.